L0 Series: L0 series

-The first L0 series vehicle was delivered to the Yamanashi Maglev Test Line and unveiled to the press in November 2012.
+The first L0 series vehicle was delivered to the Yamanashi Maglev Test Line and unveiled in November 2012.
 The first five vehicles were linked up and placed on the guideway in June 2013.

 The first five-car train began test-running at the 42.8 km Yamanashi Maglev Test Line in June 2013, following completion of extension and upgrade work at the facility, earlier than the originally scheduled September date.
 The maximum speed of test runs was gradually increased, reaching 500 km/h by the end of July 2013.
 The five-car train was lengthened to seven cars in September 2013, and test-running as a 12-car formation commenced on 25 June 2014.
 The train was reverted to a 7-car formation later in 2014, and used for public preview rides starting in November.

 A series of endurance and speed tests was carried out on the 42.8 km test rail in April 2015 to examine the reliability and durability of the L0 after repeated high speed usage.
 Several speed and distance records were set in the process.
 After April 2015, the train returned to being used for public preview rides.

 Improved L0 Series

-The L0 series are planned to be replaced with a revised model starting May 2020 (named the "Improved L0 series").
-This will be the first L0 series to receive power from the guideway through induction.
-Currently, on-board power is provided by a small gas generator in each end car.
-The new end cars also feature a relocated and enlarged camera, and are more aerodynamic thanks to the removal of the exhaust vent necessary for the generator.
-Only one end car will be replaced by 2020, as well as one intermediate car.
-This means that the train will consist of a combination of revised and original cars for a period of time, and will be able to generate electricity with its onboard generator while testing the new induction system.
+Plans were for a revised model (the Improved L0 series) to replace the L0 series starting in May 2020 (named the "Improved L0 series").
+It is the first L0 series to receive power from the guideway through induction.
+Before the new series train was introduced, on-board power was provided by a small gas turbine generator in each end car.
+The new end cars feature a relocated and enlarged camera; they are more aerodynamic thanks to the removal of the exhaust vent necessary for the generator.
+Plans were to replace one end car by 2020 and one intermediate car.
+That means that the train consists of a combination of revised and original cars for a period of time, it will be able to generate electricity with its onboard generator while testing the induction system.

 The new cars were completed in March 2020.
 While presenting the new end car to the press, lead designer Motoaki Terai stated that this model represents the completion of around 80–90% of the design goals for the final train.

-Variants

-L0 Series: 1 × 12-car set owned by JR Central, introduced in 2011 and planned to be converted to the Improved L0 series starting in June 2020.

-Improved L0 Series: 1 × 12-car set planned to be gradually upgraded from L0 series starting June 2020.
-Two replacement cars have been completed as of April 2020.
+M10

+An updated design, named the M10, was announced in February 2025, featuring technological improvements and a new interior.
+In July 2025 a single M10 intermediate car began testing.

+Compared to previous designs, the M10 features a riblet film and high-temperature superconductors.
+The riblet film, which is inspired by shark skin, is applied to the outside of the vehicle to reduce drag, while the "high-temperature" superconductors require less cooling which simplifies the refrigeration equipment, reducing weight and energy consumption.